bcshanken/reactEmployees/README.md

 ## Instillation

 To install the application fork the repo and install on your local machine.
 Then you will need to install all the dependencies.
 In order to do this open your terminal and run npm install -y.
-Be sure to set up your own sequel instance using the seeds and schema files.
-You will also need to change the information found on the connections.js file.

 ## Usage